 Mid-range: Terrazza Duomo is within walking distance of the Amalfi Cathedral and the Museum of Paper.
 Make sure to get a room with a terrace so you can get stunning views of the cathedral.
 The rooms are colorful with pretty tiles and they have free hot breakfast.

 Luxury: Santa Caterina Hotel is definitely worth the splurge when you are traveling.
-It’s a villa on a hillside overlooking the sea and is within walking distance to the duomo.
+It’s a villa on a hillside overlooking the sea and is within walking distance of the Duomo.
 Make sure to have at least one meal at the restaurant on the terrace overlooking the water for stunning views!

 Ravello is a quaint and charming small town on the Amalfi Coast and a great last stop for a day trip.
 If you have more time, it’s worth just exploring the scenic streets and incredible views.